-Owners must complete a Targeting Plan template provided by the Agency as well as provide any specified addenda and must submit the Targeting Plan and addenda to the Agency for review and acceptance.
+Targeting Plan and addenda to the Agency for review and acceptance.
 At a minimum, Targeting Plans must include:

-- (a) A general description of the property. - (b) A summary of tenant selection and screening criteria and an agreement to proactively make program applicants aware of their right to request a reasonable accommodation should they not meet screening criteria. - (c) A summary of communication requirements and contact information for property management, the Agency and DHHS that addresses staff turnover and assures continuing linkages between the property, DHHS and the Agency for the duration of the compliance period. - (d) A commitment to ensure site and compliance staff annually obtain Agency sponsored Targeting and Key training. - (e) Certification that participation in supportive services will not be a condition of tenancy. - (f) Agreement to use the separate waiting list for persons with disabilities maintained by DHHS and prioritize these individuals for targeted units during the initial rent-up period, and for any units that may become vacant after the initial rent-up period, up to the total number of targeted units. - (g) Agreement that for a period of ninety (90) days after certificate of occupancy, the required number of targeted units for persons with disabilities will be held vacant other than for such population(s). - (h) Agreement to accept Section 8 vouchers or certificates (or other rental assistance) as allowable income as part of property management income requirement guidelines for eligible tenants and not require total income for persons with rental assistance beyond that which is reasonably available to persons with disabilities currently receiving SSI and SSDI benefits. - (i) A description of how the project will make the targeted units affordable to persons with very low incomes.
+- (a) A general description of the property. - (b) A summary of tenant selection and screening criteria and an agreement to proactively make program applicants aware of their right to request a reasonable accommodation should they not meet screening criteria. - (c) A summary of communication requirements and contact information for property management, the Agency and DHHS that addresses staff turnover and assures continuing linkages between the property, DHHS and the Agency for the duration of the compliance period. - (d) A commitment to ensure site and compliance staff annually obtain Agency sponsored Targeting and Key training. - (e) Certification that participation in supportive services will not be a condition of tenancy. - (f) Agreement to use the separate waiting list for persons with disabilities maintained by DHHS and prioritize these individuals for targeted units during the initial rent up period, and for any units that may become vacant after the initial rent up period, up to the total number of targeted units. - (g) Agreement that for a period of ninety (90) days after certificate of occupancy, the required number of targeted units for persons with disabilities will be held vacant other than for such population(s). - (h) Agreement to accept Section 8 vouchers or certificates (or other rental assistance) as allowable income as part of property management income requirement guidelines for eligible tenants and not require total income for persons with rental assistance beyond that which is reasonably available to persons with disabilities currently receiving SSI and SSDI benefits. - (i) A description of how the project will make the targeted units affordable to persons with very low incomes.
 NOTE: Key program assistance is only available to persons receiving income based upon a disability.
-Projects must have an alternative mechanism to assure affordability if targeting units to non-disabled homeless populations or persons in recovery with only a substance abuse diagnosis.
+Projects must have an alternative mechanism to assure affordability if targeting units to non disabled homeless populations or persons in recovery with only a substance abuse diagnosis.
 (The Social Security Administration deems people ineligible for disability benefits if substance abuse is the sole disabling condition).